Boseong County

-Boseong County (Boseong-gun) is a county in South Jeolla Province, South Korea.
+Boseong County is a county in Jeonnam-Gwangju, South Korea.
 Boseong is famous for its green tea leaves, with 26.71 hectares of land dedicated to its production.
-It is also the birthplace of the Korean independence activist Philip Jaisohn.

 History

 In the Samhan era, Boseong belonged to the Mahan confederacy and later became Bokhol County (伏忽郡) under the rule of the Baekje dynasty.
 The name "Boseong" was given in Unified Silla.

 Geography

 Large areas consist of mountains such as Mangil-Bong, Jonje Mountain and Joowol Mountain.
 The Boseong River flows through the center of Boseong.
 The multipurpose Juam Dam was built on the Boseong River in 1990.

 Climate

 Boseong is one of the rainiest places in South Korea.
 It has a moderate climate.
 The average annual temperature is 12.6 °C. The average temperature in January is −0.5 °C and the average temperature in August is 27.8 °C. Annual mean precipitation is 1,450 mm.

 Administrative district

 Boseong consists of two towns-Boseong town and Beolgyo town.
 In both towns, the population has gradually decreased.